-Street Improvements

-The most important aspect of street improvements required to serve this property is the project must have two means of ingress and egress.
+Street Improvements The most important aspect of street improvements required to serve this property is the project must have two means of ingress and egress.
 The proposed secondary means of egress is via existing roads within the Whitehall Subdivision.
 An alternative would be through the Gentry Farm which would require acquisition and construction of a new road.
-Other requirements include:

-- The applicant has selected access scenario number 1 to assure two means of access.
+Other requirements include: - The applicant has selected access scenario number 1 to assure two means of access.
 This scenario would require access off Del Rio Pike, south of Whitehall Drive.
 The second access would be provided by connecting Brinkley Drive and Whitehall Drive within the Whitehall Subdivision.
 If this scenario cannot be accomplished the City, with Board approval, would need to assist Pulte in condemning easements on the Gentry Farm property to provide the second access. - Carlisle Lane and the north-south portion of Del Rio Pike are identified in a future major collector.
 The developer is required to construct a Major Collector section from Highway 96 to the Intersection of Del Rio Pike and Cotton Lane.
 Specifically, the developer shall provide two twelve-foot drive lanes and a sixteen-foot median, two bicycle lanes, and sidewalks.
 Staff has indicated that these improvements are vital to serve this project, even though the improvements will also assist future development.
 The street improvements are related primarily to safety for the anticipated dwelling and can be phased, however staff believes the median is essential to the safety concerns and should not be phased.
 Since this is a collector, recovery is not an option.
 Note: There are no off-sets available for the developer for the street improvements outlined.
 Currently, the City's Road Impact Fee ordinance only authorizes off-sets for improvements made to arterial roads.

-Pulte Group - Initial Response to Plan of Service

-City staff has met with the representatives from the Pulte Group regarding the draft Pal of Service.
+Pulte Group - Initial Response to Plan of Service City staff has met with the representatives from the Pulte Group regarding the draft Pal of Service.
 While there is agreement to the phasing of improvements to coincide with development, Pulte Group does not agree to the street improvements proposed by staff and have offered an alternative.
 Attached is a Plan of Service that includes changes (highlighted in red) as proposed by the Pulte Group.

-Financial Impact

-Included separately, staff has prepared a rough estimate of the revenues likely to be generated from the development of this property.
+Financial Impact Included separately, staff has prepared a rough estimate of the revenues likely to be generated from the development of this property.
 This estimate is based on 800 homes with an average value of \$250,000 and does not include an estimate of the annual cost of the city providing service to this property when fully developed.

-Next Steps

-As discussed previously, staff recommends a Public Hearing be scheduled during the December 10, 2013 BOMA meeting to obtain additional input from citizens, the applicant, and staff.
-Following the public hearing, it is anticipated that the BOMA will either refer the Plan of Service back to staff, with or without comments, to begin working with the applicant on the Annexation, Rezoning, Development Plan, Plan of Service, and agreements or, the BOMA may decide, by majority vote, not proceed with annexing the property at this time.
+Recommendation As discussed, a Public Hearing has been scheduled during the December 10th BOMA meeting to obtain additional input from citizens, the applicant, and staff.
+Following the public hearing, staff recommends one of the following motions: Option I:

+A motion not to proceed with a Plan of Service or annexation of the Rogers Farm as requested at this time, or; Option II:

+Motion to refer the Plan of Service to staff (with or without comments) to begin working with the applicant on the Annexation, Rezoning, Development Plan, Plan of Service, and related development agreements.
 It should be noted that direction by the Board to refer the Plan of Service into the annexation process does not imply approval by the Board during later stages in the process.
 The referral simply moves the item for further work and review by staff, the FMPC and, ultimately, the Board.